 ORGANIZATIONAL REPRESENTATIVE SEAT

-NORTH WEST DISTRICT
+NORTH WEST DISTRICT (Term '18)

 Organizational Representative seat must be from houses of worship, educational Institutions, community services or civic organizations within the WLASNC boundaries.

 The WLANC internal boundaries are as follows:

 A. North East District – Northeast of Nebraska Avenue and Barrington Avenue

 B. North West District – Northwest of Nebraska Avenue and Barrington Avenue

 C. South East District – Southeast of Nebraska Avenue and Barrington Avenue